darrenmcgill35/milestone-project-3/README.md

       "Updated footer in index.html")
     * git push (This command is used to upload local repository content to a remote repository.)
-    * Input username and password (Once this is done correctly all files will be available in the software development platform GITHUB)

-1. Once in a GITHUB repositories it was made live using GITHUB Pages.
+1. Once in a GITHUB repositories the code was live using GITHUB Pages.

+1. As this is a python app the website was made live using Heroku.
+1. Similar to GITHUB using git add and commit I pushed to Heroku using git push heroku master.

 ## *Credits*